JayO-1/system-design-101/README.md

     * We can construct an inverted index using ElasticSearch
     * It will be ideal if, for a given search term, we can keep all the video metadata for its postings on the same node to avoid aggregation
     * Whether this is possible will depend on the popularity of the search term as well as how much data we store for a posting in the index:
+        * Keep things storage efficient and only store the Video ID
+          * This will allow us to keep more term information on the same node but will require more network round trips for retrieving video metadata
         * We could denormalize video data, storing all video information in the index
             * This makes searches more network efficient, as we can use the search results to immediately play the video
-            * This will also make writes/edits more expensive, as we will need to update both the inverted index and our DBs
+            * This will also make writes/edits more expensive, as we will need to update both the inverted index and our DBs.
+The size of a given posting will also reduce the number of terms we can store on a given node
             * However, this is tolerable if it makes our read latency lower
-        * Keep things storage efficient and only store the Video ID
-            * This will allow us to keep more term information on the same node but will require more network round trips for retrieving video metadata
         * Popular search terms will probably need to be partitioned further to fit them across more nodes

 <p align="center">